 - Testing whether the implementation of unfamiliar eCommerce tools can boost the business

 Above all else, business owners must embody a few different qualities.
 They must remain ethical, so they stay on the right side of the law, public opinion, and history.
 They must remain adaptable, so the business can stay strong in any situation.
 They must be grounded enough to know the reality of their situation, yet ambitious enough to aim for lofty goals.
 Growth is not just possible in the time of COVID-19 — it may be easier to reach than you believe.

-Jimmy Rodriguez is the COO of Shift4Shop, a completely free, enterprise-grade eCommerce solution.
+Jimmy Rodriguez is the VP of eCommerce at Shift4Shop, a completely free, enterprise-grade eCommerce solution.
 He's dedicated to helping internet retailers succeed online by developing digital marketing strategies and optimized shopping experiences that drive conversions and improve business performance.